Nexmo/enter-our-orbit/README.md

 ## Stack Overflow Questions

 The __stackoverflowQuestions__ component runs on a daily cron job.
 On a daily schedule, all questions are retrieved from Orbit and on Stackoverflow from a specified list of tags.
+The component then visits each question owner's profile and also grabs their Twitter & GitHub usernames, if present.
 New questions are added as Orbit activities.

 Note that a question requires only one of these tags to be included in the results, not all.